Best hiking shirts 2023: stay comfortable, warm and dry on the trail

 This timeless and classic-looking hiking shirt is a good choice for hiking in hot weather and sunny conditions.
 The Columbia Newton Ridge boasts Omni-Wick technology, which helps to move moisture away from the skin quickly and disperse it across the fabric for rapid evaporation.

-Made from a blend of nylon and elastane, we found this short-sleeve hiking shirt is extremely comfortable to wear and feels lightweight against your skin.
+Made from a blend of nylon and elastane, we found this short-sleeve hiking shirt extremely comfortable to wear and lightweight against the skin.
 Some might find the fit a little baggy, but this assists with the breathability (consider sizing down if you’re borderline or prefer a tighter fit).
 It has a host of features including decent sized breast pockets, a handy zip-up security pocket, nicely tailored back vents and a patch of soft material to wipe your sunglasses.

 Columbia pitches this as perfect for trails and the city.

-However, on test we found it didn’t quite have enough chic for trendy urban hotspots but was a great performer on the trails.
+However, on test we felt it didn’t quite have enough chic for trendy urban hotspots but it was a great performer on the trails.

 Read our full Columbia Newton Ridge short-sleeve hiking shirt review